print("Hello, World!")

 Notice that when you load the tidyverse (which, again, is actually loading a number of other libraries), you see a lot of output.
 Not all packages are this noisy, but the information is useful here because it shows all the libraries that are now loaded and ready for you to use.

-I don’t have every R function and nuance memorized, so I certainly don’t expect that you will.
-With all the user-written packages, it would be difficult to keep up if I tried!
+It’s almost impossible to have every R function and nuance memorized, and you don’t have to.
+With all the user-written packages, it would be difficult to keep up.
 When stuck, there are a few ways to get help.

 In the console, typing a function name immediately after a question mark will bring up that function’s help file (in RStudio, you should see in the bottom right panel):